SamOllason/samollason.github.io/_posts/2025-06-10-thoughts-on-dotnet-10_4-previews.markdown

 .NET 10 will be released in late 2025, but the previews are already being released (10.4 was released in May).

 Below are my thoughts on what's been announced and, in particular, what's more relevant to those of us working with Blazor.

-You can read my [Thoughts on .Net 10.1 and 10.2 (previews) - Overview](https://dev.azure.com/howdenuki/Development%20Centre%20of%20Expertise/_wiki/wikis/Development%20Centre%20of%20Excellence/924/Thoughts-on-.Net-10.1-and-10.2-(previews)?anchor=overview) and [Thoughts on .NET 10.3 (preview) - Overview](https://dev.azure.com/howdenuki/Development%20Centre%20of%20Expertise/_wiki/wikis/Development%20Centre%20of%20Excellence/1173/Thoughts-on-.NET-10.3-(preview))

-If I have misunderstood something or you disagree with me I would love to chat 😃 #everydayaschoolday Full announcements: [.NET 10 Preview 4 is now available! - .NET Blog](https://devblogs.microsoft.com/dotnet/dotnet-10-preview-4/)
+Full announcements: [.NET 10 Preview 4 is now available! - .NET Blog](https://devblogs.microsoft.com/dotnet/dotnet-10-preview-4/)